dalitun/applications/bundle-xenial-webmail-with-email-providers/README_EN.md

 ### Adjust the parameters

- With the `bundle-xenial-webmail-with-email-providers.heat.yml` file, you will find at the top a section named `parameters`.
-The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.
-This is within this same file that you can adjust the instance size by playing with the `flavor` parameter.
+ With the `bundle-xenial-webmail-with-email-providers.heat.yml` file, you will find at the top a section named `parameters`.In order to be able to deploy your stack without problems, you complete all the parameters below.

  ~~~ yaml
  [...]